 Rare side effects

-- a second cancer some years after this treatment
+- a second cancer such as acute leukaemia or myelodysplastic syndrome some years after this treatment

 - redness, swelling, pain or leaking at your drip site

-- lung changes that can cause breathlessness and cough
+- lung changes that can cause breathlessness and a cough

 - confusion or disorientation